 - Does the jewellery business use recycled precious metals where possible?
 Does it recycle its own metals?

-- Are gemstones ethically sourced - especially diamonds and other high value stones, which may come from war zones?
+- Are gemstones ethically sourced - especially diamonds and other high value stones, which have the potential to come from war zones?

-- Are lab grown or simulated gemstones used (these are generally more ethical and sustainable than mined stones while still being high quality)?
+- Are lab grown or simulated gemstones used when suitable?
+These are generally more ethical and sustainable than mined stones while still being high quality.

-- Does the seller make their own pieces by hand?
-If not, where are they made and are working conditions safe and ethical?
+- Does the seller design and make their own jewellery pieces?
+If not, where are the pieces made and are working conditions ethical?